dokadon/terraform-web-server/web-server-jenkins.puppet/README.md

 # terraform-web-server-jenkins
-Adds to the simple web server example by deploying a Jenkins instance on the web server.
+Adds to the web server example, by deploying a Jenkins instance on the web server.

-One command initializes the terraform environment.
+Initializes the terraform environment.
 ``terraform init``

-One command builds the infrastructure.
+Build the infrastructure.
 ``terraform apply``

-One command tears down the infrastructure.
+Tear down the infrastructure.
 ``terraform destroy``

-One command handles installing the required build environment ``bash install-preqs.sh``
+Installing the required build environment
+``bash install-preqs.sh``

 # Setup and prerequisites